-K. The perimeter outline of any existing or proposed on-site sewage disposal systems including any required reserve areas shall be shown.
+K. The perimeter outline of any existing or proposed on-site sewage disposal systems, including any required reserve areas, shall be shown.
 The type of sewage disposal system shall be identified by a simple notation.
-Design and construction specifications for a sewage disposal must comply with the Board of Health's regulations and be approved by that Board prior to final approval of the site plan.
+Design and construction specifications for a sewage disposal system must comply with the Board of Health's regulations and be approved by that Board prior to final approval of the site plan.
 The proposed location of the sewer main running from the building to the sewage disposal system must be shown.
 If a sewage system other than an on-site sewage disposal system is to be used, the location of any sewer main to be installed on the property in question must be shown and adequate capacity at the off-site system demonstrated.
 If the proposed development includes the construction of a sewage treatment plant, then the location of the plant and the sewer main to serve the facility in question must be shown.

-L. The front, sides, and rear elevations of each building shall be shown at an appropriate scale generally not less than 1/8 inch equals one foot.
-The sill height and peak height of each building shall be shown referenced to the site benchmark used for the topographical plan.
+L. The front, sides, and rear elevations of each building shall be shown at an appropriate scale, generally not less than 1/8 inch equals one foot.
+The sill height and peak height of each building shall be shown, referenced to the site benchmark used for the topographical plan.

 M. All provisions for off-street loading and unloading shall be shown on the plan.
-A detailed description of the loading/unloading needs of the proposed use shall be provided and shall include at a minimum: the number of deliveries/departures expected per day; size and type of vehicles loading/unloading at the site; type of goods, materials, etc. being loaded/unloaded.
+A detailed description of the loading/unloading needs of the proposed use shall be provided and shall include, at a minimum: the number of deliveries/departures expected per day; size and type of vehicles loading/unloading at the site; type of goods, materials, etc. being loaded/unloaded.
 Location of loading/unloading areas at the site and access/egress to/from the site shall be shown on the plan.

 N. All parking facilities shall be shown with proper dimensions.
-Parking spaces must be identified as either standard size, handicapped, or small-car parking spaces.
+Parking spaces must be identified as either standard size, handicapped, or compact car parking spaces.

-(1) A floor plan shall be provided for each floor of each building whether such building is existing or proposed so that compliance with the parking requirements of the Zoning Bylaw for the use to be conducted on the floor in question can be demonstrated.
+(1) A floor plan shall be provided for each floor of each building, whether such building is existing or proposed, so that compliance with the parking requirements of the Zoning Bylaw for the use to be conducted on the floor in question can be demonstrated.
 Each floor plan must be dimensioned to show the net floor area.
 The floor plan shall be drawn at a scale of 1/4 inch equals one foot or other scale acceptable to the Board.

 (2) A typical detail of each type of parking space to be used on the site showing the dimensions of the "parking stall length of line" and the "width of parking stall" so that compliance with the parking area design standards of the Zoning Bylaw or its appendices is evident.